jorisvddonk/questmark/readme.md

 Every Markdown document with properly structured headers and in-document links is a Questmark document.
 Questmark-specific features and code can then be added to add further interactivity and side-effects to a dialogue system.

-Questmark aims to make the following workflow viable, within a Git-based workflow:
+Questmark aims to make the following workflow viable:

 1. Authors write dialogue trees in Markdown, which can be demoed interactively, either by interpreting Markdown and compiling it as HTML, by interpreting Questmark in a simple Questmark runner, or by interpreting Questmark inside of a modern game engine.
 2. Authors, project managers, and other reviewers can add comments to provide feedback or clarification on dialogue without affecting interpreted Questmark output.
 These comments will *not* be visible anywhere when the dialogue tree definition is interpreted as Questmark.